educational-resources-and-services/bibletags-widget/README.md

 * set up search
 * set up cfs and notes
 * use BHP? (compare lemmas and forms between NA28 and BHP)
+* add ability to ondeck different containerEls, and have the script choose the appropriate ondeck instance
+* basic formatting of widget container
+* positioning of widget container

 ### Project components